 Among patients with haematological malignancy (leukaemia and lymphoma), 17 of 82 patients (20.7%) had lost pre-existing immunity to measles compared to 6 of 39 patients (15.4%) of patients in the solid, CNS and other diagnostic categories.
 Although the odds of losing immunity was higher in haematological malignancy groups, this was not statistically significant (OR=1.44, 95% CI 0.52-3.99).

 There were 3 patients who did not have measles IgG detected at diagnosis but did on subsequent retesting, consisting of 2 patients with leukaemia (1 post allogeneic stem cell transplant) and 1 patient with non-CNS solid tumour.
-Summary of changes to measles serostatus between testing at diagnosis and retesting are as per table 4 (web only table).

 Discussion